GregoryUnderscore/Mining-Automation-Miner-Stats/ReadMe.md

 for all supported algorithms.
 This can be a painstaking process when done manually.
 This program makes the process easier.

 In short, the minerStats.go program does the following:
-1. Connect to a database defined in the configuration file, MinerStats.hcl.
+1. Connects to a database defined in the configuration file, MinerStats.hcl.
-2. Automatically create the required schema.
+2. Automatically creates the required schema.
-3. Determine all algorithms stored for all pools.
+3. Determines all algorithms stored for all pools.
-4. Generate hash rates for the algorithms and store them into the database.
+4. Generates hash rates for the algorithms and store them into the database according to miner software settings in MinerStats.hcl.

 ### **How to Use**